On the Artin formalism for triple product $p$-adic $L$-functions: A strategy to prove Conjecture

 Once (i) is verified, the verification of (ii) follows once the $p$-adic $L$-function $\cL_p^\Ad(\hf\otimes \Ad^0\hg)$ as in Conjecture~\ref{conj_2022_06_02_0940} has been constructed.
 The weak form of Conjecture~\ref{conj_main_6_plus_2} alluded to above is \eqref{item_211} above.

 Thanks to the fundamental results in \cite{BDV, DarmonRotger}, the numerator of \eqref{item_211} can be computed (up to explicit fudge factors) in terms of the square of the image of the diagonal cycles under the large Perrin-Riou exponential.
-Moreover, via a family-version of Perrin-Riou's conjecture (cf. \cite{BC_Part2}, see also \cite{BCPV}, \S2.2.8), the term ${\rm Log}_{\omega_\f}({\rm BK}_{\f}^\dagger)$ in the denominator can be related to the square of the logarithm of a big Heegner point\footnote{The Heegner points are defined over an imaginary quadratic field $K$ where $p$ splits and that verifies the Heegner hypothesis relative to $\f$ (so that we have a ring isomorphism $\cO_K/\mathfrak{N}\simeq \ZZ/N_\f\ZZ$ for some ideal $\mathfrak{N}$ of $\cO_K$).
-We henceforth fix such $K$.}.
+Moreover, via a family-version of Perrin-Riou's conjecture (cf. \cite{BC_Part2}, see also \cite{BCPV}, \S2.2.8), the term ${\rm Log}_{\omega_\f}({\rm BK}_{\f}^\dagger)$ in the denominator can be related to the square of the logarithm of a big Heegner point.
+We remark that Heegner points are defined over an imaginary quadratic field $K$ where $p$ splits and that verifies the Heegner hypothesis relative to $\f$ (so that we have a ring isomorphism $\cO_K/\mathfrak{N}\simeq \ZZ/N_\f\ZZ$ for some ideal $\mathfrak{N}$ of $\cO_K$).
+We henceforth fix such $K$.
 A natural recourse\footnote{This action plan is, of course, akin to the strategy of (Gross and) Dasgupta we outlined in \S\ref{subsubsec_intro_comparison_palvannan_dasgupta}.
-One fundamental difference is that one needs to compare cycles, as opposed to elements in the motivic cohomology groups of non-critical motives (or rather, their realizations in Deligne cohomology).
-Since these cycles come about to explain the derivatives of $L$-functions at the central critical point, one needs to work with complex analytic heights in the present setting.} to prove Conjecture~\ref{conj_main_6_plus_2}, therefore, is to establish a comparison\footnote{Note that the diagonal cycles and Heegner points live in different spaces (the former in the Chow group of codimension-$2$ cycles on the product of $3$ modular curves, the latter in the Jacobian of a modular curve), hence they have no chance to admit a direct comparison.
-It is the ``Chow--Heegner points'' of Darmon--Rotger--Sols~\cite{DRS} (which are the images of diagonal cycles under an intersection pairing) that play an intermediary role; see \S\ref{subsec_A2_2024_11} below for their key properties.} between diagonal cycles and Heegner cycle.
+One fundamental difference is that one needs to compare cycles, as opposed to elements in the motivic cohomology groups of non-critical motives (or rather, their realisations in Deligne cohomology).
+Since these cycles come about to explain the derivatives of $L$-functions at the central critical point, one needs to work with complex analytic heights in the present setting.} to prove Conjecture~\ref{conj_main_6_plus_2}, therefore, is to establish a comparison between diagonal cycles and Heegner cycles.
 Such a relationship will come about as a consequence of Gross--Kudla conjecture and the Gross--Zagier--Zhang formulae for Heegner cycles.
+We note that the diagonal cycles and Heegner points live in different spaces (the former in the Chow group of codimension-$2$ cycles on the product of $3$ modular curves, the latter in the Jacobian of a modular curve), hence they have no chance to admit a direct comparison.
+It is the ``Chow--Heegner points'' of Darmon--Rotger--Sols~\cite{DRS} (which are the images of diagonal cycles under an intersection pairing) that play an intermediary role; see \S\ref{subsec_A2_2024_11} below for their key properties.